Communist Party of Switzerland/Marxist–Leninists: 1970 conflict

 In 1970, KPS / ML attempted to stir opposition and conflict within other left-wing domestic political parties.
 This was motivated by its adherence to the Chinese theory of the three worlds.
 Because the main enemy in its worldview were the two superpowers, with a clear emphasis on the Russian social-imperialism, the KPS / ML represented positions that can be consistently characterized as bourgeois-democratic: unity with its own bourgeoisie in defense of the national independence of the country, including military defense; support of trade unions in the struggle for economic betterment positions and basic democratic rights; advocacy of nuclear power as a factor of independence and as technological progress; and criticism of the Party of Labour as an agency of Soviet interests—all this formally in continuation of the objective of realizing "Red Switzerland" and striving for the "dictatorship of the proletariat".

-From the mid-seventies, the KPS / ML considered the Soviet Union as the main enemy.
+From the mid-1970s, the KPS / ML considered the Soviet Union as the main enemy.
 Like many other K-groups supported them since the beginning of the attacks of Vietnam against Cambodia the "Democratic Kampuchea" with Pol Pot, which was still recognized by the United Nations as the legitimate government of Cambodia.
 In 1987, the party dissolved into the Liberal-Socialist Party on (FSP), which existed until 1989.